-Maranatha projects usually include a short excursion and may offer an extended excursion as an optional add-on.
+Maranatha projects usually include a short excursion.
 If you choose to add any other excursions without Maranatha, please schedule them for before or after the project dates, so you won't miss out on any of the Maranatha experience.

-Included Excursion - Lake Titicaca
+Included Excursion - Machu Picchu and Cusco